Testing MSW effect in supernova explosion with neutrino event rates: Introduction

-The paper is organized as follows.
+This paper is organized as follows.
 In Sec.
 II, we briefly review possible flavor transition mechanisms of SN neutrinos as they propagate outward from SN core until reaching the terrestrial detector.
 We then summarize SN neutrino fluxes obtained from the simulated SN neutrino data, which will be used in our later analysis.
 In Sec.
-III, we calculate event rates of $\nu_e{\rm Ar}$ interactions for DUNE detector and $\bar{\nu}_e$ IBD event rates for JUNO detector under different flavor transition mechanisms, taking a galactic SN burst at $5$ kpc distance as a benchmark example.
+III, we calculate event rates of $\nu_e{\rm Ar}$ interactions for DUNE detector and $\bar{\nu}_e$ inverse $\beta$ decay (IBD) event rates for JUNO and Hyper-Kamiokande (HyperK) detectors under different flavor transition mechanisms, taking a galactic SN burst at $5$ kpc distance as a benchmark SN neutrino source.
 In Sec.
 IV, we discuss the strategy of testing MSW effects with $\nu_e{\rm Ar}$ and $\bar{\nu}_e$ IBD event rates.
-Specifically we study the time dependencies of cumulative event fractions in DUNE and JUNO detectors.
-We shall see that the time dependence of $\nu_e{\rm Ar}$ cumulative event fraction is sufficient to separate MSW normal mass hierarchy from MSW inverted mass hierarchy and vacuum flavor transition.
-On the the hand, to discriminate the latter two scenarios, it is necessary to invoke the cumulative event fraction of $\bar{\nu}_e$ IBD events.
-Finally, in Sec.
-V we summarize our results and conclude.
+We first present cumulative time distributions of neutrino events expected in DUNE detector for $\nu_e{\rm Ar}$ interactions and JUNO detector representing for $\bar{\nu}_e$ IBD interactions.
+Since cumulative time distributions of HyperK events are similar to those of JUNO events (except on statistical uncertainties), we do not present them here but incorporate them in the latter analysis.
+We next integrate the above cumulative time distributions over our interested time range $0\leq t \leq 100$ ms. Values of these integrals are effective for discriminating different flavor transition scenarios.
+Specifically, for the benchmark case of $5$ kpc far SN, we shall see that integrals over cumulative time distributions of $\nu_e{\rm Ar}$ events in different flavor transition scenarios are sufficient to separate MSW-NO from MSW-IO, FE, and VFT.
+On the other hand, to discriminate between the latter three scenarios, it is necessary to invoke integrals arising from both $\nu_e{\rm Ar}$ and $\bar{\nu}_e$ IBD event distributions.
+For the latter type of integrals, we include expected results from JUNO and HyperK detectors.
+The effect of SN distance to the discriminating power of our method will also be presented.
+Finally we also briefly discuss Earth matter effects to the above integrals.
+It will be shown that Earth matter effects are negligible in our analysis.
+We summarize and conclude in Sec.
+V.